 Putting Reconciliation into Practice: Inclusion and Action

-After a sold-out first edition, the Public Policy Forum is once again offering this professional development opportunity for public service executives and non-profit leaders to explore in-depth how reconciliation with Indigenous Peoples can be put into practice.
+Now on its third offering, the Public Policy Forum is once again presenting this professional development opportunity for public service executives and non-profit leaders to explore in-depth how reconciliation with Indigenous Peoples can be put into practice.
 This learning program features four learning modules that will better equip officials to take concrete steps in policy development towards renewing this important relationship, and to do so in an inclusive way.

 The federal government is committed to a renewed nation-to-nation, government-to-government and Inuit-Crown relationship with Indigenous peoples.
 The seminar series represents a further step towards implementation of Truth and Reconciliation Commission Call to Action #57.